 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
-Just recently this past week, the Nunavut Sivuniksavut program students completed their year long course, and there was one student from Grise Fiord, and I wanted to voice my immense pride in her accomplishment, as she just completed the second-year program, Emily Kakkik.
+Just this past week, the Nunavut Sivuniksavut program students completed their yearlong course, and there was one student from Grise Fiord.
+I wanted to voice my immense pride in her accomplishment as she just completed the (interpretation ends) second-year (interpretation) program.

-I am very proud of her as she had to work hard on her own to attend this program, and she was able to complete this two-year program.
-Her parents tried to time their travel down to Ottawa however, due to weather delays and flight logjams, they were unable to attend to the graduation.
+I am very proud of Emily Kakkik for working hard on her own to attend this program and for being able to complete this two-year program.
+Her parents tried to time their travel down to Ottawa, however, due to weather delays and flight logjams, they were unable to attend to the graduation.

-They are now in Ottawa, at least accompanying their daughter, who I am quite proud of this young woman, as she is always on the go and always active.
-I urge her to continue her hard work and to continue her education, although she has passed this program, but I urge her to continue her studies.
+They are now in Ottawa at least accompanying their daughter.
+I am quite proud of this young woman as she is always on the go and always active.
+I urge her to continue her hard work and to continue her education.
+Though she has passed this program, I urge her to continue her studies.
 I am very proud of Ms. Emily Kakkik.
 Thank you, Mr. Speaker.